 How to make couscous

-In Morocco, couscous is carefully steamed using a special steamer (couscousier), but nowadays,instant couscouscan be used to easily recreate this dish at home.
+In Morocco, couscous is carefully steamed using a special steamer (couscousier).
+However, in recent years,instant couscouscan be used to easily recreate this dish at home.
 Here, we will introduce a simple couscous recipe that is easy to make in a Japanese kitchen.

 Ingredients (serves 2-3)